Why we ♥ ASE

 — R. Paxton, Durham Region resident

-This sounds like a great program!
-I live in a busy part of Mississauga and our house is surrounded by three schools.
+This is a great program!
+I live in a busy part of Mississauga, and our house is surrounded by three schools.
 There are always a lot of students and young children in the neighborhood, especially during school hours.
 I am hopeful this program will curb a lot of the dangerous drivers who zoom past without regard for people’s safety.

 — G. Lacroix, Mississauga resident